8 unique places to stay

 Myrkdalen, you have the opportunity to spend the night in something as unique as an old hay barn.
 In the old days, most farms in the district had cabins in the outlying land near the farm.
 These little cabins were used for milking cows just after they’d been put out to graze in summer before moving them on to the farms further up in the mountain.

-Tråfjos – cabin – was unused for 40 years, but now you can spend the night here.
+Tråfjos – barn – was left unused for 40 years, but now you can spend the night here.
 Inside, you can still see what’s left of the old stores for the cows, divided up with huge stone slabs.
 At the south end is a sleeping module that’s ideal for 2-3 adults or 2 adults and 2 children.
-The window that extends out of the room provides fantastic views across Myrkdalen.
+The window that extends out of the room provides fantastic views of Myrkdalen valley.

 2. Historical Tower Suite at Fretheim Hotel